Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: collisional-radiative Thermostat and Global Ion Outflow

 \subsection{\texorpdfstring{Comparison to \cite{Nakayama_2022}}{Comparison to Nakayama 2022}}

 The collisional-radiative thermostat (Eqn \ref{eqn: thermostat}) offers a broad physical explanation of the surprisingly uniform temperature dynamics of the exobase at high XUV fluxes in \cite{Nakayama_2022}: a feedback between forbidden line cooling and photoionization heating mediated by electron density. \cite{Nakayama_2022} calculate that for $500 F_{\scriptscriptstyle \mathrm{XUV}, \earth}$ the ionization front $f_{+}=0.5$ occurs at an altitude of $\sim$ \SI{3000}{\kilo \metre}, reaching a peak temperature of \SI{5500}{\kelvin}.
 The ionization front temperatures for $50 \to 1000 F_{\scriptscriptstyle \mathrm{XUV}, \earth}$ are within a \SI{500}{\kelvin} temperature interval, indicating a thermostatic effect must be present.
-In Figure \ref{fig: thermostat}, we explore a reduced model of the ionization with the forced hydrostatic arrow taking the range $(\epsilon F_{\scriptscriptstyle \mathrm{XUV}}, \ n, \ f_e): (30, \ 10^6 \ \mathrm{cm}^{-3}, \ 0.5) \to (300, \ 10^7 \ \mathrm{cm}^{-3}, \ 0.5)$.
+In Figure \ref{fig: thermostat}, we explore a reduced model of the ionization with the forced hydrostatic arrow taking the range $(\epsilon F_{\scriptscriptstyle \mathrm{XUV}}, \ n_e, \ f_e): (30, \ 10^6 \ \mathrm{cm}^{-3}, \ 0.5) \to (300, \ 10^7 \ \mathrm{cm}^{-3}, \ 0.5)$.
 Equation \ref{eqn: thermostat} yields $T_{stat}: 6000 \to 8000 \ \mathrm{K}$ and above the front ionization fractions reach unity.
-Compared to \cite{Nakayama_2022}, the excess temperature can be partially explained through oxygen line cooling, which is neglected in our model.
+Compared to \cite{Nakayama_2022}, the excess temperature may be explained through their unspecified treatment of recombination cooling and through our neglecting of oxygen line cooling for this figure.

 However, the present study does not concur with \cite{Nakayama_2022} that the thermostat allows survival of an Earth-like atmosphere up to $1000 F_{\scriptscriptstyle \mathrm{XUV}, \earth}$.
 Though the forced-hydrostatic Earth-like equilibrium in Figure \ref{fig: thermostat} remains at less than half of the fixed-neutral escape temperature, it is the plasma escape temperature that should be considered for ionization fractions close to unity (Eqn \ref{eqn: TescPlasma}).
 The forced-hydrostatic evolution in Figure \ref{fig: thermostat} exceeds half the plasma escape temperature, almost reaching it, and would outflow.
-In general, the intermediate free evolution from hydrostatic instability to hydrodynamic escape could occur through the Coulomb-collisional expansion of ions and electrons aloft of a neutral N-exobase, which drags the atmosphere through the exobase in a drifting Maxwellian \citep{Volkov2011b}.
+In general, the intermediate free evolution from hydrostatic instability to hydrodynamic escape could occur through the fluid expansion of ions and electrons aloft of a neutral N-exobase, which drags the atmosphere through the exobase in a drifting Maxwellian \citep{Volkov2011b}.

 We also highlight the apparent lack of sensitivity of the height of the model exobase to increasing XUV flux in \cite{Nakayama_2022}.
 On the flux increasing by a factor of ten from $50 \to 500 F_{\scriptscriptstyle \mathrm{XUV}, \earth}$, the apparent height increases only by 20\%, or roughly a single local scale height.
 We expect that the increase of peak electron density with XUV flux should push the exobase significantly further out because (1) the scale height increases with the reduction of mean molecular weight from ambipolar diffusion and (2) the more frequent electron-neutral and ion-neutral collisions allow the neutral-N exobase to form at orders of magnitude lower densities.
 Moreover, at $500 F_{\scriptscriptstyle \mathrm{XUV}, \earth}$ \cite{Nakayama_2022} find the ionization fraction at the top of the atmosphere to be unity, so that before the mean free path of nitrogen atoms grows large enough for ballistic escape, the atmosphere is ionized enough that formation of a neutral exobase is precluded.